Pensarfeo/react-makestateful/README.md

   [stateGetter, stateSetter] = makeState(name)(value)
 ```

-- **name (String)**: a unique name withing your component.
+- **name (String)**: a unique name within your component.
 If not defined it will default to 'default'
 - **value**: the initial state value
 - **stateGetter (function)**: a function that returns the current value of your state
 - **stateSetter (function)**: a function to set the state